-Understand that there is no way of seeing carbon inside a motor, so the procedure is a process of deduction.
+Understand that there is no really good way of seeing carbon inside a motor, so the procedure is a process of deduction.
 We start by consulting with the customer about oil consumption.
-If the oil consumption is above a quart per 2000 miles, we recommend replacing the PCV valves during our procedure.
+If the oil consumption is above a quart per 2000 miles, we recommend replacing the PCV breather valve during our procedure.
 Even if your current misfire issue is not due to carbon, if your engine is consuming large amounts of oil then you will eventually have to do a carbon cleaning process.
 You do not want to be caught out in some Podunk town if the car becomes undrivable.
-Continuing to drive with a misfire problem will surely damage the catalytic converter.
+Also, continuing to drive with a misfire problem will surely damage the catalytic converter.

 Walnut Shells: The Blast From the Past

-The owner at Karmakanix hails from the day when the dealerships did carbon cleaning on the old Audi 5000 model.
+The owner at Karmakanix hails from the day when the dealerships did carbon cleaning on the old Audi 5000 model during the early 1980’s.
 At that time, we removed the manifolds and performed cleaning with crushed walnut shells shot through a blaster.
 Audi would pay for the repair under warranty, even though the issue clearly came from using poor quality fuel.
 Likely this was related to Audi trying to make a come back from the Unintended Acceleration Hoax.
 A brief explanation from Wikipedia about the conflagration.
 A bit funnier version from The Truth about Cars.
 Volkswagen had similar carbon buildup issues, but would not warranty the carbon cleaning job.
 Rightfully so, since the carbon came from using cheap gas.
 And VW did not approve of the walnut shell blaster cleaning fix.
 We would remove and completely disassemble the cylinder heads to clean the carbon.
-Frankly, Audi walnut shell blasting was really messy.
-Audi started using walnut shell cleaning for the 2.0T carbon cleaning job this century, and then stopped.
+Audi started using walnut shell cleaning for the 2.0T carbon cleaning jobs this century, and then stopped.